-The Mada'en Saleh (مدائن صالح), also known as al-Hijr I (ٱلْحِجْر), is located amid a series of interlocking mountains and rocky cliffs and surrounded by a ring of sandy mountains. al-Hijr was mentioned in the Holy Qur'an, and described as the home of the Thamud.
-Located today in al-Ula governorate a subdivision of al-Madinah al-Munawarah Province of Saudi Arabia, the Mada’in Saleh (“the cities of Salih”) are the remains of the once wealthy and powerful Nabataean kingdom.
+The Mada'en Saleh (مدائن صالح), also known as al-Hijr I (ٱلْحِجْر), is located amid a series of interlocking mountains and rocky cliffs and surrounded by a ring of sandy mountains. al-Hijr is thought to have been mentioned in the Holy Qur'an, described as the home of the Thamud.
+Located today in al-Ula governorate a subdivision of al-Madinah al-Munawarah Province of present day Saudi Arabia, the Mada’in Saleh (“the cities of Salih”) are the remains of the once wealthy and powerful Nabataean kingdom.

 Madain Saleh is considered to be the most important settlement of the Nabataeans, second only to Petra.
-Its most significant cultural role dates back to the first two centuries BCE and first century CE, i.e., during the flourishing Nabataean state and before its fall at the hands of the Roman Emperor in 106 CE Al Hijr continued to be a source of cultural energy and intellectual interaction probably until the 4th century CE These are said to be the tombs of Qom e Thamud, as are considered cursed by the Muslims.
+Its most significant cultural role dates back to the first two centuries BCE and first century CE, i.e., during the flourishing Nabataean state and before its fall at the hands of the Roman Emperor in 106 CE al-Hijr continued to be a source of cultural energy and intellectual interaction probably until the 4th century CE.
+In Islamic and local legends the monumental constructions are said to be the homes or tombs of a lost Arabian people Qom e Thamud, as are considered cursed by some Muslims.

 circa 100 CE